regolith-labs/ore-cli/README.md

 A command line interface for the Ore program.

 ## Cloning the repositories
 You will need to have git installed on your computer to clone, build and test this software.
+On debian/ubuntu this can usualy be done with ```sudo apt install git```.
+If this does not work, please google how to install git on your OS.

 First create a suitable folder to clone the 3 git repositories to:
 ```sh